-At December 31, 2022, the Company has federal net operating loss carry forwards of approximately \$262.5 million, foreign net operating loss carryforwards of approximately \$188.9 million, including \$158.2 million in the United Kingdom, and state net operating loss carry forwards of approximately \$131.6 million.
-Federal net operating loss carry forwards will begin to expire in 2036.
+At December 31, 2023, the Company has federal net operating loss carry forwards of approximately \$276.0 million, foreign net operating loss carryforwards of approximately \$217.3 million, including \$180.1 million in the United Kingdom, and state net operating loss carry forwards of approximately \$180.8 million.
+Federal net operating loss ("NOLs") carry forwards will begin to expire in 2030.
 Under the Tax Act, as modified by the CARES Act, the Company's federal NOLs generated in tax years ending after December 31, 2017 may be carried forward indefinitely, however, the deductibility of such federal net NOLs in tax years beginning after December 31, 2020, is limited to 80% of taxable income.
-State tax NOLs began to expire in 2022.
-NOLs in Switzerland and China begin to expire in 2024 and 2025, if not utilized in future periods.
+State tax NOLs began to expire in 2023.
+NOLs in Switzerland and China begin to expire in 2024 and 2025, respectively, if not utilized in future periods.
 The NOLs in Singapore and the United Kingdom do not expire.
-As of December 31, 2022, the Company has federal R&D credit carryforwards of approximately \$8.1 million that begin to expire in 2036 and state research and investment credit carryforwards of approximately \$4.6 million that do not expire.
-An ownership change of more than 50 percent could result in a limitation of the use of net operating loss carryforwards and credit carryforwards under IRC Section 382 and the regulations thereunder.
-The Company has not conducted a formal study to determine whether there was an ownership change in prior periods that would limit the use of the Company's net operating loss carryforwards and credit carryforwards under IRC Section 382.
+As of December 31, 2023, the Company has federal R&D credit carryforwards of approximately \$8.6 million that begin to expire in 2036 and state research and investment credit carryforwards of approximately \$5.4 million that do not expire.

+An ownership change of more than 50 percent could result in a limitation of the use of net operating loss carryforwards and credit carryforwards under IRC Section 382, IRC Section 383, and the regulations thereunder.
+Based on a completed formal study, there were no ownership changes in prior periods that would materially limit the use of the Company's net operating loss carryforwards and credit carryforwards under IRC Section 382 and IRC Section 383.

 Management assesses the recoverability of its deferred tax assets as of the end of each quarter, weighing all positive and negative evidence, and is required to establish and maintain a valuation allowance for these assets if it is more likely than not that some or all of the deferred tax assets will not be realized.
 The weight given to the evidence is commensurate with the extent to which the evidence can be objectively verified.
 If negative evidence exists, positive evidence is necessary to support a conclusion that a valuation allowance is not needed.
-As of December 31, 2022 and 2021, management determined that sufficient positive evidence did not exist and concluded that it is more likely than not that a valuation allowance is required against deferred tax assets.
-Accordingly, management established a valuation allowance of \$59.5 million related to the Company's domestic operations and a full valuation allowance of \$5.7 million as of December 31, 2022 related to the Company's China, Switzerland and Singapore operations.
+As of December 31, 2023 and 2022, management determined that sufficient positive evidence did not exist and concluded that it is more likely than not that a valuation allowance is required against deferred tax assets.
+Accordingly, management established a valuation allowance of \$6.8 million related to the Company's domestic operations, a valuation of \$1.5 million related to the Company's United Kingdom operations, and a full valuation allowance of \$6.9 million related to the Company's China, Switzerland and Singapore operations.

 The Company files income tax returns in the United States, as well as Singapore, Switzerland, China, United Kingdom and in various state jurisdictions.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment.
-For U.S. federal and most state purposes, the Company has open tax years ended December 31, 2017 to December 31, 2022.
-For Switzerland, the Company has open tax years ended December 31, 2018 to December 31, 2022, for Singapore the Company has open tax years ended December 31, 2020 to December 31, 2022 and for United Kingdom the Company has open tax years ended December 31, 2021 and December 31, 2022.
-The 2017 U.S. Federal income tax filing is currently under examination by the IRS.
+For U.S. federal purposes, the Company has open tax years ended December 31, 2011 to December 31, 2023.
+For the United Kingdom the Company has open tax years ended December 31, 2021 and December 31, 2023.